Welcome to my Driving Test Tips page.

 During these exercises, try not to 'dry steer', and remember to 'counter steer' when required.

-There will be a ten minute section of your driving test, in which the examiner will ask you to drive independently.
+There will be approximatley a 15-20 minuite section of your driving test, in which the examiner will ask you to drive independently.
 This would have been practiced with me .
-It could either be given as a series of instructions, an easy to follow map, or just to follow road signs.
+It could either be given as a series of instructions, easy to follow road signs,or a set route on a sat-nav.
 Taking the wrong route is not always a major problem, although it is best not to.
 Be safe at all times.

 A emergency stop may be asked of you, at any stage of the drive.